-During this period, you will have a chance to attend to practicalities (e.g. faculty registration, chemistry skills assessment) but also to meet staff and students through a series of social events designed to help you settle into your new environment.
+During Welcome Week, you will attend to practicalities (e.g. registration, etc.) but also meet staff and students through a series of social events designed to help you settle into your new environment.

-You will start with an eight-month training period known as Technology & Automation Training Experience (TATE), which will strengthen your research techniques and introduce new technologies for chemical synthesis.
+At the start of the PhD programme, you will participate in an 8-month training period (Technology and Automation Training Experience or TATE) designed to strengthen your research techniques and introduce new technologies for chemical synthesis.

-You will also benefit from developing a range of transferable skills (including presentation skills, teamwork skills and problem-solving skills) through a series of workshops, virtual lab experiments and a journal club.
+You will also benefit from developing a range of transferable skills (including presentation, teamwork and problem-solving) through a series of workshops, virtual lab experiments and a journal club.

 - Lectures & workshops